brycejohnston/geojson2image/README.md

 # geojson2image

 Ruby library for generating images from GeoJSON.
-This gem is currently is in alpha / pre-release level status (not fully functional).
+This gem currently is in alpha / pre-release level status (not fully functional).

 ## Installation